-University of Plymouth Academic Partnerships Programme Quality Handbook UK 20-21 Page 51 of 144 Last Saved: 27/04/2022
+University of Plymouth Academic Partnerships Programme Quality Handbook UK 22-23 Page 55 of 176 Last Saved: 26/09/2022

-FHEQ level: 5 WBL/WRL Activity Logistics Prog Aim Prog Intended LO Range of Assessments Related Core Module(s) Skills for Health Core Standards for Assistant Practitioners Standards 4.2 & 5 Within NORD 2108 Clinical Competence and Patient Assessment the Skills for Health Core Standards 4.2 & 5 will be assessed by qualified clinical practitioners whilst learners are within the acute setting at North Devon District Hospital.
+Skills for Health Core Standards for Assistant Practitioners Standards 4.2 & 5 Within NORD 2108 Clinical Competence and Patient Assessment the Skills for Health Core Standards 4.2 & 5 will be assessed by qualified clinical practitioners whilst learners are within the acute setting at North Devon District Hospital.
 Programme aims 1, 2, 4 and 7 relate to the Assistant Practitioner Core Standards gained via NORD 2108 Programme intended learning objectives 1, 2, 3, 5 and 6 relate to the Core Standards via NORD 2108 Assessments will be a combination of actual observed practice under the supervision of a fully qualified practitioner and via a number of practical assessment tasks NORD 2108 Clinical Competence and Patient Assessment Care Learning Exchange Network Forum + 2 Steering group meetings.
-Representatives from a range of health and social care settings including multi- agency and multi- disciplinary teams will be involved with the discussion Once a year in October at Petroc the forum meets and all students are invited to the day and encouraged to network with employers and organisations Programme aims 1, 2, 3, 4 & 7 Programme intended learning objectives 1, 2, 3, 5 & 6 Journal Article and Literature Review- makes up both of the summative assessments for the NORD 2107 Evidence Based Practice and Case Study summative assessment for NORD 2100 Public Health and Health Promotion NORD 2107 Evidence Based Practice NORD 2110 Public Health ar Health Promotic surrounding the content of the Forum.
+Representatives from a range of health and social care settings including multi- agency and multi-disciplinary teams will be involved with the discussion Once a year in October at Petroc the forum meets and all students are invited to the day and encouraged to network with employers and organisations Programme aims 1, 2, 3, 4 & 7 Programme intended learning objectives 1, 2, 3, 5 & 6 Journal Article and Literature Review- makes up both of the summative assessments for the NORD 2107 Evidence Based Practice and Case Study summative assessment for NORD 2100 Public Health and Health Promotion NORD 2107 Evidence Based Practice NORD 2110 Public Health and Health Promotion surrounding the content of the Forum.
 Focus on all aspects of health and social care with specific consideration given to current important contemporary issues.
 Will involve 8 hours of student time.
+All information social care with specific consideration given to current important contemporary issues.
+Will involve 8 hours of student time.
 Training opportunities via the Devon Recovery Learning Community - a variety of training options are made available which range from 3 hours to 6 weeks of training options.
-Most of the training is free and focused upon mental health.
+Most of the training is free held on the VLE via the programme page.
+Termly updates are provided by the Devon Recovery Learning Community and students are strongly encouraged to attend as many relevant training Programme aims 1, 2, 4 and 7 Programme intended learning objectives 1, 2, 3, 5 & 6 Journal Article and Literature Review- makes up both of the summative assessments for the NORD 2107 Evidence Based Practice and Case Study summative assessment for NORD 2100 Public Health and Health NORD 2107 Evidence Based Practice NORD 2110 Public Health and Health Promotion and focused upon mental workshops as possible.
+Promotion health.
 All courses are certificated and all students have access to all training options.
-An explanation of this r All information held on the VLE via the programme page.
-Termly updates are provided by the Devon Recovery Learning Community and students are strongly encouraged to attend as many relevant training workshops as possible.
-Programme aims 1, 2, 4 and 7 Programme intended learning objectives 1, 2, 3, 5 & 6 Journal Article and Literature Review- makes up both of the summative assessments for the NORD 2107 Evidence Based Practice and Case Study summative assessment for NORD 2100 Public Health and Health Promotion NORD 2107 Evidence Based Practice NORD 2110 Public Health and Health Promotion
+An explanation of this See Appendix 1 map: